 6.2 Tripods

-• Manfrotto Befree Advanced: A compact and lightweight tripod that is sturdy enough for night photography.
-Its portability makes it a great companion for shooting in different locations.
+Manfrotto Befree Advanced: A compact and lightweight tripod which is sturdy enough for night photography.
+Its portability makes it a wonderful partner in shooting locations.

-• Joby GorillaPod 3K: A flexible tripod that can be wrapped around poles or tree branches for creative angles in night photography.
-It’s also small enough to carry in your bag for spontaneous shoots.
+Joby GorillaPod 3K: Flexible tripod for wrappable poles or tree branches to create interesting angles in night photography.
+Additionally, small enough to pack up with everything for spontaneous shoots.

 6.3 External Lighting